mlanza/ai-literacy/301/05-text-adventures.md

 **Pluggability changes that.**

 It packages each tool like a USB device.
 Makes them modular.
 Once wrapped, a model can readily recognize and use it.
-This means:

-> **If a developer builds with pluggability in mind, the tool becomes readily available to everyone.**

 Zero lift on your end.
 The integration becomes a shared asset.
 The more tools come online, the more props in your text adventure gain consequence.